silly-lily/CTF-Writeups/2022_UIUCTF/osint/EveryonesACritic3/README.md

-# Challenge
+# Everyones A Critic 3

+Everyones A Critic 3 is an osint challenge that is an extension of Everyones A Critic 1 and 2.
 We have to find another flag hidden on Chuck Lephucke's YouTube channel.

 # Videos Page